How to Book a Mover

 • Large Deposits: Reputable movers typically require a small deposit or no deposit at all.
 Be cautious if a company asks for a large upfront payment.

-• Contract: Ensure the contract outlines all services, costs, and terms of the move.
+• Contract: Ensure the contract clearly outlines all services, costs, and terms of the move.
 Read the contract carefully before signing.

 Including an essentials box in your moving checklist is a wise decision.
-Basic kitchen supplies are also crucial for the initial days in your new home.
+Basic kitchen supplies are also essential for the first few days in your new home.
 Pack some non-perishable food items, utensils, paper plates, and cups.
 This allows you to prepare simple meals without having to unpack all of your kitchen supplies immediately.
 Lastly, don't forget to include important documents, such as identification papers, passports, medical records, and any relevant moving documents.
 Keeping these documents in a secure place within your essentials box ensures easy access and peace of mind during the transition period.

 Even if you have some work left to do before your actual move-in, find out who your neighbors are and let them get to know your face.
 Ask them for recommendations for items or services you know you'll need, or find out what people in the neighborhood do for fun.
 Then do a little footwork to get a sense of different routes or businesses/organizations around you.